Sviatoslav Richter: Later years

-Richter died at Central Clinical Hospital in Moscow from a heart attack on August 1, 1997, aged 82.
-He had been suffering from depression due to an inability to perform caused by changes in his hearing that altered his perception of pitch.

-Career

 In 1981 Richter initiated the international December Nights music festival, held at the Pushkin Museum, which after his death in 1997 was renamed December Nights of Sviatoslav Richter.

 In 1986 Richter embarked on a six-month tour of Siberia with his beloved Yamaha piano, giving perhaps 150 recitals, at times performing in small towns that did not even have a concert hall.
 It is said that after one such concert, the members of the audience, who had never before heard classical music performed, gathered in the middle of the hall and started swaying from side to side to celebrate the performer.

 In his last years Richter gave a few concerts for students that were free of charge (February 14, 1990: Teatro Romea, Murcia, Spain, also March 1, 1990: matinee concert in Teatre Municipal, Girona, Spain).

 An anecdote illustrates Richter's approach to performance in the last decade of his life.
 After reading a biography of Charlemagne (he was an avid reader), Richter had his secretary send a telegram to the director of the theater in Aachen, Charlemagne's favoured residence city and his burial place, stating "The Maestro has read a biography of Charlemagne and would like to play at Aquisgrana (Aachen)".
 The performance took place shortly thereafter.